minitech/at/README.md

 Outside of those code blocks, `@(…)` sections are treated as expressions and inserted as text, escaped as HTML.
 For raw HTML, use `@!(…)`.
-It even counts parentheses, so you can totally do things like this:
+It even counts parentheses, so you can do things like this:

 ```html
 Operator precedence! <code>(5 + 3) * (2 + 8) = @((5 + 3) * (2 + 8))</code>